How to Visit Colosseum in 2025: Tickets, Tours & Levels Explained (Rome, Italy)

-The most famous Roman Amphitheater in the world – the Colosseum – is one of the most iconic landmarks in Rome, Italy, and needs no introduction.
-Even if you are visiting Rome for a day, the Colosseum is absolutely not to be missed!
+The most famous Roman Amphitheater in the world – the Colosseum – is one of the most iconic landmarks in Rome and needs no introduction.
+No matter if you are visiting Rome for a day or a week, the Colosseum site, including the Roman Forum and Palatine Hill, is not to be missed!
+But how to visit and which Colosseum tickets or tours to book?
+You’ll find all the answers below!

-Good to know: The Colosseum is located in the center of Rome, so getting here is simple.
-You can simply walk here in about 20-30 minutes from the historic city center (the best place to stay in Rome!) or take a metro if coming from further.
+The Colosseum is located in the center of Rome, so getting here is simple.
+It takes about 20-30 minutes to walk to the Colosseum from the historic city center.
+If you are staying further away, simply take a metro.

 Colosseum Tickets – Best Options

-Good to know: Children under 18 pay just a few euros and EU citizens under 25 get very big discounts.
-So be sure to select the right tickets and bring your ID with you!
+Good to know: Children under 18 can visit the Colosseum for free, and EU citizens under 25 just a few euros (this counts for regular tickets, not tours).
+Be sure to select the right tickets when making reservations and bring your ID with you!

 Colosseum Tours